Ensuring children have the treatment they need to fight pneumonia

 Results at a glance

-Pneumonia has been a particularly vexing problem in Tanzania — accounting for 15% of child deaths in 2016.
+Pneumonia has been a particularly vexing problem in Tanzania, where it has in many years accounted for 15% of child deaths.
 The government has been able to achieve significant declines in child mortality rates for malaria and HIV/AIDS in recent years, but rates for pneumonia have only dipped slightly.
 With its goal of reducing child mortality by 80% by 2030, the government has prioritized efforts to address childhood pneumonia.

 The government’s commitment has made Tanzania an important learning case.
 Since 2015, Results for Development has been supporting the government of Tanzania in implementing a holistic market shaping program to address the underlying systemic factors affecting whether amox DT is available at a health facility and if it’s accurately prescribed to the children who need it.
 This story highlights what progress the government has made (and how):